ChicoState/TownHall/ballzy.md

 As a stunt person I want to get paid immediately through something like paypal.
 As a user/customer I want a rating system to define how good/reliable each stunt person is.

+As a movie critic, I wan to be able to express my opinion on a film.
+As a user, I want to be able to view ratings on movies.